oladebo/Data-warehouse-pipeline-on-sql-project/README.md

 ## BI Analytic & Reporting & (Data Analysis)

+### Objectives:

+To developed SQL base analytics to deliver details insight for the stakeholde Customer Behaviour
+Product performance
+Sales Trend

 ## License
 This project is [license under]:(https://opensource.org/license/mit) you are free to use, modify, and share project with proper attribution